filosganga/libwurfl/README.md

 It is a very simple C library used to parse the WURFL file and match the HTTP request to obtain the mobile device capabilities.

-The interface is described in the wurfl.h file.
+The interface is described in the wurfl.h and device.h files.

 Quick Start
 -----------